Study Adolescent Psychology from Home and learn to better understand and support teenagers.

 - Develop an understanding of sexuality during adolescence

-Develop an understanding of the social development that occurs in adolescence.
+- Develop an understanding of the social development that occurs in adolescence.

-Develop an understanding of the theories of moral development in relation to teenagers.
+- Develop an understanding of the theories of moral development in relation to teenagers.

-Consider the links between adolescence and delinquent activity such as crime.
+- Consider the links between adolescence and delinquent activity such as crime.

-Develop an understanding of the changes that occur moving from adolescence to adulthood.
+- Develop an understanding of the changes that occur moving from adolescence to adulthood.

 Physical Activity for Teens is Important

 Physical activity during adolescence can contribute to the development of a healthy adult life style.
 Physical activity is an important component of our daily expenditure of energy.
 This can include walking, housework, leisure time and so on.
 The UK Department of Health recommends at least 30 minutes of moderate intensity exercise five or more days a week.
 In England, for example, rates of physical activity are low across virtually all sections of the adult population, amongst some groups of children and notably teenage girls.
 The British Nutrition Foundation advises that there are concerns about the activity levels of children in England.
 Children tend to be more active than adults, but many are not taking part in enough exercise to be good for their health.
-The Health Survey for England (2002) found –
+Research from The Health Survey for England found –

-70% of boys aged 2 – 15 years achieved at least 60 minutes activity on all 7 days.
+- 70% of boys aged 2 – 15 years achieved at least 60 minutes activity on all 7 days.

-Only 61% of girls in the same age group achieved this level.
+- Only 61% of girls in the same age group achieved this level.

-As girls reach 15, this level tends to fall.
+- As girls reach 15, this level tends to fall.

-17% of boys and 22% of girls are inactive and achieve less than 30 minutes activity a day.
+- 17% of boys and 22% of girls are inactive and achieve less than 30 minutes activity a day.

 This has possibly lead to the increased prevalence in obesity in children.